Tim Slade is a poet from lutruwita / Tasmania

-ESTHER OTTAWAY ~ poet author of Intimate, Low-Voiced, Delicate Things, winner of the 2022 Tim Thorne Prize for Poetry, as part of the Tasmanian Literary Awards.
+ESTHER OTTAWAY ~ poet author of Blood Universe, She Doesn't Seem Autistic and Intimate, Low-Voiced, Delicate Things, which won the 2022 Tim Thorne Prize for Poetry, as part of the Tasmanian Literary Awards.

 'Tim Slade’s poems are finely honed in subtlety, rich in implications.
 They are funny, and sad, and smart, and most of all, loving.
 These are poems of presence and of absence, of delight in people and places, of linguistic pleasure, by turns luminous and pragmatic.
 Often they come in portraits, sometimes strikingly spare with pristine enjambment; at other times they command form, tone, and sound-music, transcending these with delicate emotion.
 Tim’s is a true and strong voice in Australian poetry.'